Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/hardware_quickstart.rst

 -------------
 Now you can test the communication with the drone by running this log example: `log.py <https://github.com/dronecourse-epfl/crazy-practical-tutorial/tree/main/docs/log.py>`_.
 For this example you can put the drone on desk as there is no control.
-If the library and radio driver is configured correctly, you should see sensor data printed in your ternimal when running this example (remember changing the uri and activate the virtual env cf).
+If the library and radio driver is configured correctly, you should see sensor data printed in your ternimal when running this example (remember changing the uri).
 Try moving your hand closer and farther away from the multi-ranger sensors and observe the sensor data change.

 To log any other sensor data from the drone, refer to `this page <https://www.bitcraze.io/documentation/repository/crazyflie-firmware/master/api/logs/#estimator>`_.